moderntribe/panel-builder/readme.md

 * Every panel will have a `Title` field.
 It's automatically added when you create your `PanelType`.
 If you want additional fields included on all `PanelType`s, use the `modular_content_default_fields` filter.
+* Fields can be divided into "Content" and "Settings" fields.
+All fields default to "Content", but once a "Settings" field has been added, it will show up in a separate tab in the panel editor. `Group` and `Repeater` fields are not supported as settings fields, nor can you add a settings field inside of a `Group` or `Repeater`.

 ### Nested Panels